syncfusion-content/flutter-docs/Flutter/range-selector/overview.md

 # Overview of Range Selector

-Syncfusion flutter range selector provides a rich set of features such as support for numeric and date values, tooltips, labels, and ticks.
+Syncfusion flutter range selector provides a rich set of features such as support for numeric and date values, ticks, labels and tooltips.

 ![Range selector overview](images/overview/range-selector-overview.png)